 SUNY has been tasked with spending 15% of discretionary funds with MBEs and 15% with WBEs, and 6% with SDVOBs.

-Local Vendor Options: We have charge accounts with several local vendors: Cugino's, Curtis Lumber, Delhi Auto & Truck, Dubben Brothers Hardware, Haggerty Ace Hardware, McDowell & Walker, O'Neill's Shire Pub, Price Chopper, Tuna III, and Crossroads Café.
+Local Vendor Options: We have charge accounts with several local vendors: Curtis Lumber, Delhi Auto & Truck, Dubben Brothers Hardware, Ace Hardware, McDowell & Walker, O'Neill's Shire Pub, Price Chopper, and Tuna III.
 These local vendors each have different requirements for you to be able to charge with them.
-Contact your department/division secretary or the Purchasing Department to find out what is required.
+Contact the Purchasing Office to find out what is required.